Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Introduction

 \subsection{Note from the authors}

 This work follows in the footsteps of two world-leading Ukrainian mathematicians, Alex Eremenko and Misha Lyubich.
-Their collaboration, which pioneered the use of approximation theory in complex dynamics, took place in the fall of 1983 in Kharkiv, where Alex Eremenko was based, and where he formulated what is now known as Eremenko's conjecture.
-This paper is dedicated to them.
+Their collaboration, which pioneered the use of approximation theory in complex dynamics, took place in the fall of 1983 in Kharkiv.
+At that time, Alex Eremenko was based at the Institute of Low Temperature Physics and Engineering, and it was there that he formulated what is now known as Eremenko's conjecture.
+The city of Kharkiv has been devastated during the ongoing invasion of Ukraine, and the Institute has been severely damaged \cite{kharkiv}.
+We dedicate this paper to Profs.\ Eremenko and Lyubich, to the people of Kharkiv, and to all victims of the invasion of Ukraine.